SaadTazroute/JurisprudencesClassification/README.md

 ## Jurisprudences Classification

-This project consists in carrying out a classification of the decisions of the French Court of Cassation carried out within the framework of a research internship,  you'll also find the paper I was able to write during this period of confinement and internship.
+This project consists in carrying out a classification of the decisions of the French Court of Cassation carried out within the framework of a research internship,  you'll also find the paper I was able to write during this period of lock down and internship.

 #### Abstract